 Superfast broadband is increasingly becoming essential to businesses, whatever the size of the business.

 In businesses with a significant number of employees, superfast broadband ensures that employees no longer have to compete for access to slow and limited conventional broadband services, increasing efficiency.
 Widespread deployment of superfast broadband services also allows businesses to provide flexible working for employees so that they can work from home and access company systems remotely, saving costs and reducing carbon footprints.

 Superfast broadband provides efficiency improvements and cost savings, through improved online sales and marketing, improved online ordering and invoicing, enhanced video conferencing and VoIP services, and improved access to cloud-based services.

-7. Superfast broadband improves work-life balance and enables home working
+9. Superfast broadband improves work-life balance and enables home working

 Homeworking potentially allows many people to achieve a better work-life balance, particularly parents with young children.
 However, conventional broadband services may not permit reliable access to business systems or allow employees to communicate effectively with colleagues or customers through video conferencing, for example.

-Superfast broadband is changing businesses and peoples' lives
+Superfast broadband is changing businesses

 Team building company Creative Team Events is embracing the creative possibilities from superfast broadband to reach out to a new global audience.
 It is developing an extensive portfolio of high-definition content to showcase its events and introduce its event facilitators.
 The company estimates that superfast broadband has helped boost sales by about 30% and has brought it new customers from across the globe, with recent team building events held in Beijing and the USA.
-Here is another video:
+Here is a video: